kishan-Rajoria/kishan-rajoria/Readme.md

 - 🌟 **Developed AI models** for time series forecasting with 90%+ accuracy.
 - 🌍 **Deployed scalable AI systems** in cloud environments like AWS and Huawei ModelArts.
 - 🏆 **Recognized for innovation** in AI-driven industrial automation.
+- 💡 **Led cross-disciplinary teams** in electrical engineering and AI solutions.

 ---